 The Lead Director will conduct an annual process for reviewing the CEO's performance, and will report the results of the process to the other independent directors of the Board of Directors.
 The other independent directors will review the results of the Lead Director's evaluation process with regard to the CEO's leadership of the Company in the long- and short-term.
-The Human Resources Committee, acting with the other independent directors, shall use the results of the Lead Director evaluation process to annually determine the CEO's compensation level, based in part upon this evaluation report and other factors, consistent with the Human Resources Committee charter.

-As provided in its charter, the Nominating and Governance Committee will periodically report to the Board on CEO succession planning.
+The Human Resources Committee, acting with the other independent directors, shall use the results of the Lead Director evaluation process as a component of the annual determination of the CEO's compensation level, based in part upon this evaluation report and other factors, consistent with the Human Resources Committee charter.
+CEO Succession As provided in its charter, the Nominating and Governance Committee will periodically report to the Board on CEO succession planning.
 The Board will work with the committee, as specified, to evaluate potential successors to the CEO, including in the event of an emergency.
 The CEO should at all times make available his or her recommendations and evaluations of potential successors, along with a review of any development plans recommended for such individuals.

-Annual Board and Director Performance Evaluation

-The Board of Directors will conduct an annual self-evaluation to assess whether it and its committees are functioning effectively.
+Board, Committees and Director Performance Evaluation The Board of Directors will conduct an annual self-evaluation to assess whether it and its committees are functioning effectively.
 The Nominating and Corporate Governance Committee will receive comments from all directors, and will report annually to the Board with an assessment of the Board's performance.
-This report will be discussed with the full Board following the end of each fiscal year.
-The assessment will focus on the Board's contribution to the Company, and specifically focus on areas in which the Board believes that the Board or committees could improve.
-The Nominating and Corporate Governance Committee will assess annually whether each of the Examining and Audit Committee, Human Resources Committee, Nominating and Corporate Governance Committee has a functioning self-evaluation process, and will report its assessment to the Board of Directors.
+This report will be discussed with the full Board focusing on the Board's contribution to the Company and areas in which the Board believes that the Board or committees could improve.
+The Nominating and Corporate Governance Committee will assess annually whether each of the Examining and Audit Committee, Human Resources Committee, Nominating and Corporate Governance Committee, Risk Committee and Technology and Operations Committee has a functioning self-evaluation process, and will report its assessment to the Board of Directors.
 In addition, the Nominating and Corporate Governance Committee will annually assess each director's individual contributions, skills, committee assignments and tenure on the Board to evaluate the overall composition of the Board and its effectiveness.
-The Nominating and Corporate Governance Committee Chair and the Lead Director, may in its discretion, retain an external advisor to assist in these evaluations.
+The Nominating and Corporate Governance Committee, in consultation with the Committee Chair and the Lead Director, may in its discretion, retain an external advisor to assist in these evaluations.
+Policy Regarding Shareholder Rights Plans The Board will only adopt a shareholder rights plan if either: